isabella232/offer-decisioning.en/help/get-started-offer-library/using/user-interface.md

 It is accessible from Adobe Experience Platform **[!UICONTROL Decisioning]** menu.

-The **[!UICONTROL Offers]** menu allows you to create and manage your offers, as well as your collections, placements, decision rules and tags.

 ![](assets/offers_access_library.png)

-Several tabs are available to help you create your offers:
+The menu allows you to navigate through the different functionalities of Offer Decisioning.

 * **[!UICONTROL Browse]**: access your personalized and fallback offers or create new ones.
 See [Creating an offer](../../offer-library/using/creating-personalized-offers.md) and [Creating a fallback offer](../../offer-library/using/creating-fallback-offers.md).